By Tim Lambert

 New industries grew up in Leicester during the 19th century.
 Engineering flourished after the Britannia ironworks was opened in 1804.
-A much larger works, the Vulcan works opened in Welford Road in 1878.
+Much larger works, the Vulcan works opened in Welford Road in 1878.
 The Boot and shoemaking industry boomed.
 In 1831 there were only 425 boot and shoemakers in Leicester.
 By 1861 there were 2,741.
 The elastic web industry began in 1839 when a factory opened in Southgate.

 In 1832 a railway was built from Leicester to Swannington.
 In 1840 another was built from Leicester to Rugby.
 In 1849 another line, to Burton opened.
 In 1857 a railway through Market Harborough to London was opened.

 Leicester continued to spread rapidly into the surrounding countryside.
 From the mid 19th century onward houses were built east of the town in the area called Highfields.
 In the late 18th century a house called Stoneygate was built.
 By the mid 19th century a hamlet had grown up around it.
 By the 1880s the area had become a suburb of Leicester.

 South Knighton also became built up in the 1880s.

 Meanwhile, in 1885 an architect called Arthur Wakerley bought land at North Evington and then built houses and factories there.
 As Leicester grew it also absorbed other areas.
 In 1874 Belgrave was still separate but in that year a horse-drawn tram connected the two.
 As both Leicester and Belgrave grew the land separating them became built up.
 In 1879 Aylestone was connected to Leicester by horse-drawn trams and it too soon became built up.